3lbits/CIM4NoUtility/DIGIN10/docs/NameStandard.md

 **Version:** 1.0

-In the Digin model the following standards are used for cim:IdentifiedObject.name and cim:IdentifiedObject.Description.
+In the Digin model the following standards are used for cim:IdentifiedObject.name and cim:IdentifiedObject.description.

 Name of an instance must be unique.
 For each class there is an example of how the name and description are composed.